-During a cocaine withdrawal many individuals are at a higher risk of severe depression, anxiety, and suicide.
+During a cocaine withdrawal many individuals are at a higher risk of severe depression, anxiety, and suicide ideology.
 This results from the absence of the drug and disruptions in chemical balance in the brain.
 Owing to the intensity of psychological symptoms, an inpatient detox with medical support is recommended.

 Cocaine Withdrawal Symptoms & Timeline